Xi'an Conservatory of Music

 The Xi'an Conservatory of Music (西安音乐学院) is a music school located at Xi'an, Shaanxi, China.
+It is the only institution of higher music in the northwest of China.

 History

 The college was founded in 1949, formerly known as the "Northwest Military and Political University College of Art".
 The school changed its name to the "Northwest College of Art Department of Music" in 1950.
 The school combined its music department and fine art department into the Northwest Technical School of Art in 1953, and the Xi'an Technical School of Music was founded in 1956 at the site of the school's music department.
 The school changed its name to the Xi'an Conservatory of Music in 1960.

-The conservatory includes departments in composition, vocal music, folk music, orchestral music, piano, musical education, and dance.
-Its attached pre-college school (grades 7-12) currently has over 4000 students.
+Xi'an Conservatory of Music has four undergraduate majors in Musicology, Composition and Compositional Technology Theory, Music Performance, and Dance Choreography, and ten undergraduate teaching units in Vocal, Orchestral, Folk Music, Composition, Musicology, Music Education, Piano, Dance Choreography, and Sight Singing, Ear Training, and Basic Department.
+There are more than 4,000 undergraduate students and 200 graduate students.
+Its attached pre-college school (grades 7–12) currently has over 4000 students.
 The conservatory's president is Zhao Jiping.